-Over the last couple of weeks I’ve attempted to teach you this crash course client satisfaction.
+Over the last couple of weeks, we have shared this crash course on customer satisfaction.
 I hope you’ve enjoyed it and learned something as well.
-May Starred be your tool to put all that fresh knowledge into practice.
-Let's wrap up with some of the common pitfalls.
+Now let’s put all that fresh knowledge into Starred practice.
+But first, we wrap up with some of the common pitfalls.

 Active customer satisfaction research could bring about a number of pitfalls:

-- Client satisfaction research creates expectations; Your client invests time in giving feedback to your company.
+Customer satisfaction research creates expectations; Your customer invests time in giving feedback to your company.
 If nothing is done with it in return, he or she is bound to grow more critical about you.
 The automatically generated re-rating on Starred will most certainly help you with this problem.

-In addition something that is called ‘Institutional Blindness’ remains a big issue.
-During a survey performed by Bain & Company across 362 companies it appeared that 80% was of the opinion they deliver superior client experiences.
-The same question was posed to their clients, revealing that only 8% were of a similar opinion.
+In addition, something that is called ‘Institutional Blindness’ remains a big issue.
+During a survey performed by Bain & Company across 362 companies, it appeared that 80% of the companies was of the opinion they deliver superior customer experience.
+The same question was posed to their customers, revealing that only 8% were of a similar opinion.

 Begone with that inside-out thinking!

-Organisations work from the inside out.
-As a rule they are centred around ICT and the many internal processes and procedures.
-Not the experience and satisfaction of the client are closely being tracked from day to day, but the inside targets on productivity, conversation ratios, accessibility, declarable hours, and delivery times.
-Results is: clients feel neither heard nor welcome.
-Have you ever put yourself in the shoes of your clients?
+Organizations work from the inside out.
+As a rule they are centered around ICT and the many internal processes and procedures.
+Not the experience and satisfaction of the customer are closely being tracked from day to day, but the inside targets on productivity, conversation ratios, accessibility, declarable hours, and delivery times.
+Results is: customers feel neither heard nor welcome.
+Have you ever put yourself in the shoes of your customers?
 Have you ever experiences the whole process from step to step?
 That should be your first ever step!

 After all you don’t just deliver products or services, you deliver emotions and experiences.
-Your customers’ journey should always be on top of your mind.
-Only then will you be able to create solid client satisfaction.
+Your customers? journey should always be on top of your mind.
+Only then will you be able to create solid customer satisfaction.
 You have got to take up to challenge to think from the outside in.
-Ask yourself carefully which steps you (new) client goes through from A (the need) to the Z (realisation).
+Ask yourself carefully which steps you (new) customer goes through from A (the need) to the Z (realization).

 Look at this journey as to what are the most critical moments where you can make a difference.
 These are steps with a chronological order of their own, its own logic, experience and emotions.
-Each step is a unique chance for you to separate yourself from your competitors, as the client is in a heightened emotional state, making him or her extra receptive.
-Clients are impervious to the way your business is organised, let alone its internal processes, tasks and responsibilities of its employees.
+Each step is a unique chance for you to separate yourself from your competitors, as the customer is in a heightened emotional state, making him or her extra receptive.
+Customers are impervious to the way your business is organized, let alone its internal processes, tasks and responsibilities of its employees.
 How many employees are trained to be able to put down the phone as quickly as possible?!
-You know, a client really finds it very annoying when he or she has to deal with different departments with no-one taking any form of ownership for the issue at hand.
-What you have is a very unhappy client.
-And I'm guessing you don’t want that.
+You know, a customer really finds it very annoying when he or she has to deal with different departments with no-one taking any form of ownership for the issue at hand.
+What you have is a very unhappy customer.
+And I’m guessing you don’t want that.

-I would like to wrap up this course with what an organisation should have in its dna in order for its clients to experience the best:
+I would like to wrap up this course with what an organization should have in its DNA in order for its customers to experience the best:

-- Have attention for detail (‘little acts of kindness’)
+Have a good eye for detail (little acts of kindness)

-- View you client as an individual (you see, there is no average client)
+View you customer as an individual (you see, there is no average client)

-- Steer towards your client’s perception instead of your own productivity (never let you employees phone with a predetermines script, or punish them for the number of minutes spend on the phone)
+Steer towards your customer’s perception instead of your own productivity (never let you employees phone with a predetermines script, or punish them for the number of minutes spend on the phone)

-- Be transparent to the outside (communicate openly and hostesly about the happiness of your clients, yes, also on the internet)
+Be transparent to the outside (communicate open and honest about the happiness of your customers, yes, also on the internet)

-- Solve problems superbly, regardless of the cause (dare to say sorry; really putting yourself in your client’ shoes, offering your apologies and giving away something small as a gesture, are all part of this)
+Solve problems superbly, regardless of the cause (dare to say sorry; really putting yourself in your customers’ shoes, offering your apologies and giving away something small as a gesture, are all part of this)

 Have a great day!